Masterpiece found in French woman's kitchen sells for $26.6M

 Le Coent said experts were off the mark because it was the first time a Cimabue had ever gone under the hammer.
 “There’s never been a Cimabue painting on sale so there was no reference previously on how much it could make,” he explained.

-Titled “Christ Mocked,” the painting measures about 10 inches by 8 inches (24 by 20 centimeters).
+Titled “Christ Mocked,” the painting measures about 10 inches by 8 inches.

 Art experts say it is likely part of a larger diptych that Cimabue painted around 1280, of which two other panels are displayed at the Frick Collection in New York and the National Gallery in London.